km4kfl/-nbfreqscan/README.md

 The configuration file is used by both the server to know which port it should listen on and by the client to know what system to connect to.

+# Command Line Parameters

+## Server (freqscanserver.py)

+The samples per second (`--sps`) can now be specified at the command line.
+If one wants to channelize the baseband then the argument `--channel-bw` can be used.
+Be aware that unless `--bw` is specified it will default to 200e3-hertz which would be unexpected in many cases.

+## Client (freqscanclient.py)

+The client takes `--config` and `--output`.
+The `--output` is a simple Python pickle based output file for the data.

+## S3 Client (s3shuffle.py)

+This extends `freqscanclient.py` within the code by using an Amazon S3 bucket to store the output and an adapter called `view_fetch.py` is included to pull this data and recreate the local file if desired.
+Instead of running `freqscanclient.py` one runs `s3shuffle.py` in it's place.

 # Example Configuration
 ```
 servers: